georgepappy/Classification/FINAL_PROJECT/writeup_final_project_george_pappy.md

 The target of interest, 30-Day Mortality, was highly-imbalanced: 99.586% zeroes and only 0.414% ones.

-(Note that a secondary objective of this project was to also predict the second target, In-Hospital Complication.
+(Note that a secondary objective of this project was to also predict the other target, In-Hospital Complication.
 There did not end up being enough time to thoroughly pursue this objective, but based on early data exploration and preliminary modeling, it appeared to be a more difficult outcome to predict.
 This may have to do with the inherently random nature of in-hospital complications, whereas mortality may be more clearly indicated in positive cases based on the patient variables contained in the dataset.)

 ## Algorithms

 The primary classification models developed for this project were:

-- Logistic Regressions, using scaled data and elasticnet regularization (tuned on both AUC and separately on log-loss as optimization metrics, resulting in two separate models)
+- Logistic Regressions, using scaled data and elasticnet regularization (tuned on both AUC and separately on log-loss as optimization metrics, resulting in two different models)
 - Random Forest Classifiers, using the unscaled dataset (and hyperparameter tuned on both AUC and log-loss as optimization metrics, resulting in two distinct models)
 - XGBoost Classifiers, using the unscaled dataset (and hyperparameter tuned on both AUC and log-loss optimization metrics, resulting in two separate models)
 - "Soft" Voting Classifier ensembles, using several combinations of the models listed above